-- 4 years of English, with emphasis on composition

-- 4 years of mathematics
+4 years of English, with emphasis on composition 4 years of social studies

-- 4 years of science

-- 4 years of social studies

-- 2-3 years of one world language \
+4 years of mathematics 2-3 years of one world language \

-- 1 year of fine, applied, or performing arts
+4 years of science 1 year of fine, applied, or performing arts

 A robust curriculum assists students in transitioning from high school to college.
 Since requirements vary from university to university, students are strongly encouraged to check the latest policies regarding course requirements with each university or college admission office.